 Flying a drone requires two things: good weather and a spot from which to take off.
 Hover helps you find both by providing a simple fly/no fly indication, based on live weather updates and a database of no-fly zones.
 At a glance, it indicates whether your location is a good one and if the weather is suitable for takeoff.
 The app also provides details of how the weather is going to change over the next few hours, which is useful for figuring out if you should fly now or later.
 It's a simple app that every drone pilot should have, and it also includes a simple flight log that helps you track your flying hours.

 AirMap initially looks like just another map app for drones, indicating where you can and can't fly.
-It does that (in fact, most other apps source their no-fly-zone maps from AirMap), but it offers one interesting new feature: a Digital Notice and Awareness System.
+It does that (in fact, most other apps source their no-fly-zone maps from AirMap), but it offers one interesting new feature: the Digital Notice and Awareness System.
 This is a new AirMap system that lets you push a button to notify nearby airports that you are flying a drone.

 Photogrammetry is the process of creating a 3D model from a 2D image, such as a drone video.
-That's what Pix4D does: This app automatically creates a flight path for your drone (models from DJI, 3DR and Parrot are supported), then uploads the video and flight data to the Pix4D servers.
+That's what Pix4D Capture does: This app automatically creates a flight path for your drone (models from DJI, 3DR and Parrot are supported), then uploads the video and flight data to the Pix4D servers.
 You can then use these servers or your desktop PC to crunch through this data, turning the images and location of the drone into a 3D model of whatever you were flying over.
 The full service isn't cheap ($499 for a year's subscription of unlimited model making), but Pix4D does offer a 15-day trial that will allow you to try out the service.

 The DJI Store app mainly exists to sell you stuff, but it also has another useful feature: a map of flying hotspots.
 This helps you find who is flying in your neighborhood by letting you know of any user-submitted flying spots in your neighborhood, and the profiles of the people who fly there.
 You can also post a profile yourself and share any inspiring photos of popular spots with other fliers.